USA BUCKET LIST | World Travelers Reveal The Best 100 Places To Visit in USA

 If you’re camping, you can spend the evening cooking dinner over a campfire, then walk a short way away from the campgrounds to enjoy the starry night sky and Milkyway overhead.

-Whether you’re a hardcore hiker or just enjoy spending a night over a campfire toasting s’mores, Yosemite National Park has something for everyone and is certainly one of the best places to visit in the United States.
+Whether you’re a hardcore hiker, visiting Yosemite with kids, or just enjoy spending a night over a campfire toasting s’mores, Yosemite National Park has something for everyone and is certainly one of the best places to vacation in United States.

 Contributed by Jenny of Campsite Vibes